13 Frequently Asked Family Law Questions About Situations of Intimate Partner Violence

 I obtained my permanent residence after being sponsored by my partner.
 Can I separate and stop living with them?

-You have the right to separate from and stop living with your partner.
-You have no obligation toward them, but they have an obligation toward you for the duration of the sponsorship undertaking (3 years for married and common-law partners).
+You have the right to separate and no longer live with your partner.
+You have no obligation towards them, but they have an obligation towards you for the duration of the sponsorship undertaking (3 years for married and common-law partners).

 What are my options if my temporary status has expired or is about to expire?